Post University Blog

 In addition to breaking down and interpreting data, business intelligence analysts may also be responsible for “translating” their findings to other shareholders and team members in a way that is easy for them to understand.

-How a Business Intelligence Analyst Supports Business Strategy
+How a Business Intelligence Analyst Supports Decision-Making

 The Differentiating Factors of a Business Intelligence Analyst

-Educational Pathway to Becoming a Business Intelligence Analyst
+How to Become a Business Intelligence Analyst

 If working as a business intelligence analyst sounds like something you might be interested in, you may be wondering how to become a business intelligence analyst in this competitive field.
 Fortunately, there are some basic steps and guidelines you can follow to begin pursuing a career in this industry.